 Or why it try out the aptly named The breakfast club!

 Once you are fully fuelled head to the British museum for a morning of culture!
 With all of the world’s treasures to admire in the British museum it is impossible to see all in once go!
 I would prioritise he Egyptian and Greek galleries to see the Rosetta Stone and the Elgin Marbles!
 Other must sees in other galleries include the Benin Bronzes and the Lindow Man!
 To get the most out your tour, you could book onto a tour of the museum galleries to ensure you don’t miss a thing!

 To continue your high brow day head for a fancy afternoon tea – a true English staple!
 There are lots of fancy afternoon teas and some quirky ones too!
-IF you want to spend more time at the British Museum it is possible to have an afternoon tea there but if you want a British tradition head to the Ritz or the Dorchester
+IF you want to spend more time at the British Museum it is possible to have an afternoon tea there but if you want a British tradition head to the Ritz.

 Top tip: advance booking essential

 Family friendly alternative: try a child friendly afternoon tea such as a Disney themed or Charlie and the chocolate factory themed tea